 Course Challenge Examinations

 The College may provide examinations for current students if no appropriate tests are commercially available.
-Only students who have registered for course challenge examinations in the Office of the Registrar, and have paid the specified fee, are eligible for the awarding of credit.
+Only students who have registered for course challenge examinations in the Office of the Registrar, and have paid the specified fee (no fee for 2020-2021), are eligible for the awarding of credit.
 Examinations must be approved by the appropriate Division Chair.
 No exam may be taken for a course at a lower level if credit has been earned in a higher-level course.
 Credit awarded through examination is not considered residence credit.

 Credit for Licensure or Certification